| PREPARING TO BE NERDY WHERE NERDY CAN BE COOL

 some “arm-chair” perspective.
 And, again, many “ordinary” students

+will face many of the same problems.
 For those going to a college “far away” (a term

 that will have different meanings to different people), one of the